Route

 Name in Estonia: Ranniku matkarada

-In the Baltic States the ~ 1420 km long Baltic Coastal Hiking Route is the first long-distance hiking route that crosses all three Baltic States.
-The hiking route is part of E9 and it starts at the Lithuanian-Russian border in the village of Nida in Lithuania, leads through Latvia and finishes at the Port of Tallinn in Estonia; the route can be made in both directions and Tallinn can also be a starting point.
+In the Baltic States, the ~ 1420 km long Baltic Coastal Hiking Route is the first long-distance hiking route that crosses all three Baltic States.
+The hiking route is part of E9 and it starts at the Lithuanian-Russian border in the village of Nida in Lithuania, leads through Latvia, and finishes at the Port of Tallinn in Estonia; the route can be made in both directions and Tallinn can also be a starting point.

-In Lithuania, the Baltic Coastal Hiking Route crosses Curonian Spit National Park which is one of the most unique parts of the Baltic Sea coast with high sand dunes (up to 20 m altitude on the route) and surprising sand formations created by the wind.
+In Lithuania, the Baltic Coastal Hiking Route crosses Curonian Spit National Park, one of the most unique parts of the Baltic Sea coast with high dunes (up to 20 m altitude on the route) and surprising sand formations created by the wind.
 The Curonian Spit is included on the UNESCO World Heritage List.
 Nemunas Delta Regional Park, known as the “bird paradise”, is a famous site of migratory and nesting birds.
 The popular beaches of Klaipėda and Palanga alternate with the wild seashore in Pajūris Regional Park.

-In Latvia, the Baltic Coastal Hiking Route goes through the Pape Nature Park, along the bluffs between Pāvilosta and Sārnate and leads you in Slītere National Park with Cape Kolka which separates the Baltic Sea and the Gulf of Riga and is one of the most popular bird-watching sites on the Baltic seacoast.
+In Latvia, the Baltic Coastal Hiking Route goes through the Pape Nature Park, along the bluffs between Pāvilosta and Sārnate, and leads you to Slītere National Park with Cape Kolka which separates the Baltic Sea and the Gulf of Riga and is one of the most popular bird-watching sites on the Baltic seacoast.
 On the Western coast of the Gulf of Riga, present-day fishing villages and small yacht ports are located one after another.
 In Ķemeri National Park you can get to know historic fishing villages.
-The Jūrmala resort city, which is characterized by unusual wooden architecture, and Riga Old Town – a UNESCO World Heritage site.
-The Vidzeme coast is the most multifaceted section of the route in Latvia, which includes both sandy and rocky beach, coastal meadows, reeds, dunes, sandstone outcrops, forests, capes and small coves, fishing villages, pubs, and estuaries of small rivers.
+The Jūrmala resort city, is characterized by unusual wooden architecture, and Riga Old Town – is a UNESCO World Heritage site.
+The Vidzeme coast is the most multifaceted section of the route in Latvia, which includes both sandy and rocky beaches, coastal meadows, reeds, dunes, sandstone outcrops, forests, capes and small coves, fishing villages, pubs, and estuaries of small rivers.

 Trail surface